pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 ---
-title: "Integrating DevOps and Security for Scalable Platform Engineering"
+title: "Integrating DevOps and Security for Platform Engineering"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with